bananaTiko/FNF-PsychEngineForever/README.md

 ![Last commit](https://img.shields.io/github/last-commit/bananaTiko/FNF-PsychEngineForever?logo=github)
 ![License](https://img.shields.io/github/license/bananaTiko/FNF-PsychEngineForever?logo=github)

-A Shitty Fork Of A engine Built off the Engine that was originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's issues while keeping the casual play aspect of it.
+A Shitty Fork Of the engine that was originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), Don't stop using 4.1.5, it misses With some stuff.